Everything you need to know about giant Australian cuttlefish in South Australia

 The giant Australian cuttlefish is exactly what its name suggests – the largest of all the cuttlefish species.
 Males can be particularly big in size and measure up to 50 cm long and weigh about 10 kg.

-They are expert colour-changers and masters of camouflage, and can change shape and texture to look like rocks, sand or seaweed – a spectacular sight to see.
+These intelligent creatures are expert colour-changers and masters of camouflage, and can change shape and texture to look like rocks, sand or seaweed – a spectacular sight to see.

 Giant cuttlefish can be found anywhere between the southern coastal waters of Australia to the east-coast of Queensland, and on the west-coast up to Ningaloo Reef in Western Australia.